Bluefalcon04v/Pizza-Hut-Clone/README.md

 ## Task
-I have tried to clone Pizza Hut Website at my best level as my __First Project__ for frontend development.
+I have cloned Pizza Hut Website as my __First Project__ for frontend development.
 ___

 ## Summary
-In this Repository you will find several HTML files and some CSS file and one JS code
+In this Repository you will find several HTML, CSS and JS files and Images folders that have been used to make the project.

 **html Files**
 > All html files have the details of particular sections